ocaml-flambda/flambda-backend/ocaml/jane/doc/proposals/kind-inference.md

 μ ::= (* semantic modality *)
 q ::= best | not_best   (* quality of an inferred kind; best < not_best *)
 ```

+Mode crossing is not covered in this design.

+However, it may be helpful to know that having e.g. `mod observing` in a kind
+means that `observing` is the upper bound for the locality mode of values whose
+types have that kind.
+For example, if `t : ... mod observing` and some
+expression `e` of type `t` has mode `nonportable` (the top mode), it actually
+has mode `observing`.
+If `e'` of type `t` has mode `portable` (the bottom
+mode), that `e` is completely unaffected by the mode-crossing.
+Other comonadic
+axes work similarly.

+Monadic axes are different, though: a kind with `mod exclusive` means that
+`exclusive` is a lower bound for mode requirements on terms whose types have
+that kind.
+Suppose `t : ... mod exclusive`.
+If a context requires `e` of type
+`t` to have mode `unique` (the bottom mode), then actually having mode
+`exclusive` is sufficient.
+A requirement of `aliased` (the top mode) is
+completely unaffected.

+The key question: if `t : ... mod exclusive` and we have
+`type ('a : ... mod aliased) t2`, is `t t2` valid?
+No!
+Even though
+`exclusive < aliased`.
+That's because `mod aliased` puts a *harder* requirement
+on its type (it must be agnostic between all of `unique`, `exclusive`, and
+`aliased`) than `mod exclusive` does (which says the type is agnostic between
+`unique` and `exclusive` only).
+This means that the subkind relation works
+backwards on monadic axes: `... mod aliased ≤ ... mod exclusive`.
+For this
+reason, in the presentation above, the monadic axis elements are listed in
+reverse order: this document does not care about submoding or mode crossing
+directly, and writing the axes in reverse order gives us the right behavior
+on subkinding.

 Meta-syntax: